dzvilius/synth-band-website/README.md

 - Font Awesome - https://fontawesome.com
 - Prettier - https://prettier.io

+## Testing

+Checked the site with W3C [HTML](https://validator.w3.org/) and [CSS](https://jigsaw.w3.org/css-validator/) validators, and fixed the issues accordingly.

+I've used [Google Lighthouse](#) to run a series of audits against the page and generate a reports.

+- Before:

 ## Deployment

 Before deploying the site to a hosting provider, you need to compile the "main.scss" file.